 Until the application is submitted, a landlord can’t use Section 21 to evict tenants.

 2. What is Additional Licensing for HMO properties?

 Local authorities have the authority under Part II Housing Act 2004 to require small HMOs not covered by mandatory licensing to be licensed.
-They can only do this if they believe that a significant proportion of the HMOs in an area or even the whole district are not being managed effectively, and that this causes/ is likely to cause problems for local residents or the general public.
+They can only do this if they believe that a significant proportion of the HMOs in an area or even the whole district are not being managed effectively, and that this causes/ is likely to cause problems for local residents or the public.

 Councils need to consult before introducing additional licensing.

-Unfortunately there isn’t a central database which will say if an address needs an additional licence.
-It can vary from road to road even within a local authority, so you’ll need to check with your local council to see if the property is covered.
+Unfortunately, there isn’t a central database which will say if an address needs an additional licence.
+It can vary from road to road, even within a local authority, so you’ll need to check with your local council to see if the property is covered.

 - Automatic fire detection certificate